shamk690/NC-News/README.md

 development: {
 connection: {
 database: "ncnews",
-username: "your username for PostgreSQL DB",
+// username: "if using linux please un-comment and enter your username for PostgreSQL DB ",
-password: "your password DB "
+// password: "if using linux please un-comment and enter your password for DB " }
-}
 },
 test: {
 connection: {
 database: "ncnews_test",
-username: " your username for PostgreSQL DB",
+// username: " if using linux please un-comment and enter your username for PostgreSQL DB ",
-password: "you password for DB"
+// password: "if using linux please un-comment and enter your password for DB" }
-}
 },
 production: {